md-ash-dot/rpsls-game/README.md

 - **NAVIGATION**

   - The navigation is very simple and easy.
-  - The entire content of the website is presented in a single page.
+  - The entire content of the website is presented on a single page.
   - The page can be scrolled down to reveal more content, providing further information.

 - **LANDING PAGE**

-  - The landing page displays the name of the website, which takes the center stage.
+  - The landing page displays the name of the website, which takes center stage.
-  - Below which the users are introduced to the different combinations of play using images.
+  - Below the users are introduced to the different combinations of play using images.
   - The game buttons are conveniently located on the same page for users to start playing.
-  - The game rules are presented clearly right below for users to learn and reference.
+  - The game rules are presented right below for users to learn and reference.

 ![Landing page](/assets/images/landing.png)